-Leftmost heavy/leftmost: Amele, Au, Indo-European accent, Khalkha Mongolian, Lhasa Tibetan, Lushootseed, Mordwin, Murik, Yana Rightmost heavy/rightmost: Aguacatec, Golin, Kelkar's Hindi, Klamath, Sindhi, Western Cheremis c.
+Leftmost heavy, else leftmost: Amele, Au, Indo-European accent, Khalkha Mongolian, Lhasa Tibetan, Lushootseed, Mordwin, Murik, Yana Rightmost heavy, else rightmost: Aguacatec, Golin, Kelkar's Hindi, Klamath, Sindhi, Western Cheremis c.
 Default to opposite side (DTO)

-Leftmost heavy/rightmost: Komi Yaz'va, Kwakw'ala

-Rightmost heavy/leftmost: Chuvash, Classical Arabic, Eastern

-Cheremis, Huasteco, Kuuku-Ya?u, Selkup
+Leftmost heavy, else rightmost: Komi Yaz'va, Kwakw'ala Rightmost heavy, else leftmost: Chuvash, Classical Arabic, Eastern Cheremis, Huasteco, Kuuku-Ya?u, Selkup

-It is generally agreed, I believe, that it is incumbent upon any adequate theory of unbounded stress systems to predict that in the general case, light-syllable forms are consistently stressed on an edgemost syllable, and that forms with heavy syllables are stressed in one of three ways: on the same edge as light-syllable forms (consistently-edgemost systems), on the heavy syllable closest to that edge (DTS systems), or on the heavy syllable furthest from that edge (DTO systems).
-The ensuing sections of this paper examine in detail the necessary rankings and interactions among well-established metrical constraints that does in fact predict this gross typology of unbounded stress systems in addition to that of bounded stress systems.
+It is generally agreed that it is incumbent upon any adequate theory of unbounded stress systems to predict that in the general case, light-syllable forms are consistently stressed on an edgemost syllable, and that forms with heavy syllables are stressed in one of three ways: on the same edge as light-syllable forms (consistently edgemost systems), on the heavy syllable closest to that edge (default to same side or DTS systems), or on the heavy syllable furthest from that edge (default to opposite side or DTO systems).
+The ensuing sections of this paper examine in detail the necessary rankings and interactions among well-established metrical constraints that does in fact generate this gross typology of unbounded stress systems in addition to that of bounded stress systems.

-The table in (2) shows the pairs of purely classificatory and largely oversimplified forms employed for the purposes of this paper. ' σ ' denotes a light syllable, ' Σ ' a heavy syllable, and main stressed syllables are accented.
+The table in (2) shows the pairs of purely classificatory and largely oversimplified forms employed for the purposes of this paper. ' $\sigma$ ' denotes a light syllable, ' $\eta$ ' a heavy syllable, and main stressed syllables are marked with an acute accent.
 The left edge is arbitrarily chosen as the default; each of these systems is understood to have a mirror-image counterpart with the default on the right.
-These idealized forms encompass all that is relevant to the points made in this paper, barring any obscuring interactions with morphological or even other phonological factors (recall the abstractions made explicit in footnote 1).
+These idealized forms encompass all that is relevant to the points made in this paper, barring any obscuring interactions with morphological or even other phonological factors (recall, for example, the abstractions made explicit in footnote 1).